webflorist/htmlfactory/README.md

 * Chain fluid method-calls to set HTML-attributes (that are valid for the current element).
 * Fully use the benefits of IDEs (auto-completion).
 * Style output for specific frontend-frameworks using `Decorator`-Classes
-* Keep your views frontend-framework-agnostic.
+* Keep your views frontend-agnostic.
 * Extend it's features using `Decorators` and `Components`.
 * Produce accessibility-conform valid HTML 5 output.